 Tens of billions in rent relief is bogged down

 While the funds are being provided by Washington, they’re being distributed through hundreds of programs at the state and local levels.
-And many of those "need to do more to urgently accelerate efforts to prevent harmful evictions of vulnerable families," the Treasury says.
+And "many jurisdictions have more work to do to meet the urgent demand for this relief in their communities," the Treasury says.

-With aid spread across many different housing authorities, each with its own resource and capacity constraints, renters in different places are not receiving the same levels of service or responsiveness.
+With aid spread across many different housing authorities, each with their own resource and capacity constraints, renters in different places have not been receiving the same levels of service or responsiveness.

 The holdups add to the challenges facing renters